Minimum Distance Approach to Inference with Many Instruments: Tests of overidentifying restrictions

 \section{Tests of overidentifying restrictions}

-The proportionality restriction \ref{an:pr} is testable.
+The proportionality restriction~\ref{an:pr} is testable.
 In this section, I discuss a simple test based on the minimum distance objective function, and compare it to some alternatives previously proposed in the literature.

-In the invariant model, testing \Cref{an:pr} is equivalent to testing whether $\Xi_{n}$ is reduced-rank against the alternative that it is positive definite.
-A simple way to implement the test is to compare the value of the minimum distance objective function \eqref{eq:md:ure} minimized subject to the restriction that $\abs{\Xi_{n}}$ is reduced rank with its value when it is minimized subject to $\abs{\Xi_{n}}$ being positive definite.
-When $\h{W}{re}$ is used as a weight matrix, the test statistic is given by (see Supplementary Appendix for derivation)
+In the invariant model, testing \Cref{an:pr} is equivalent to testing the null that $\Xi_{n}$ is reduced-rank against the alternative that it is positive definite.
+A simple way to implement the test is to compare the value of the minimum distance objective function~\eqref{eq:md:ure} minimized subject to the restriction that $\abs{\Xi_{n}}$ is reduced rank with its value when it is minimized subject to $\abs{\Xi_{n}}$ being positive semi-definite.
+When $\h{W}{re}$ is used as a weight matrix, the test statistic is given by (see supplemental appendix for derivation)